andreihar/howl/README.md

 ### Teams

-This Teams Page describes the three teams in the organization, providing links to the team pages and the profiles of the players.
+This Teams Page describes the three teams in the organisation, providing links to the team pages and the profiles of the players.

 <p align="center">
 <img src="readme/teams.jpg" alt="Teams" height="300">